 (Exhibit No. TW-11)

-paid by Astra
+The negotiated rate paid by Astra for alternate deliveries at the California border was a formula based on the natural gas spot market price differentials between trading centers located on Transwestern’s system, as reported in Gas Daily, applicable to the primary receipt and alternate delivery points under the contract.
+The negotiated rate contained a sharing mechanism, whereby Transwestern’s share of the calculated rate equaled 30% and Astra’s share equaled 70%.

 Q. For each of the eight transactions you have described, were you responsible on behalf of Transwestern for advertising or posting the capacity that came available on Transwestern’s Internet web site in accordance with Transwestern’s tariff, and was that capacity posted and awarded in accordance with the tariff procedure?